darkranger778/darkranger778/README.md

 <img src="https://github-readme-stats.vercel.app/api?username=darkranger778" />

-<p style="color:#ff0000">Text here</p>
-# 💻 Who Am I

--  Hi, I’m @darkranger778 my actual name is Haris and I'm a hobbyist
+<p style="color:#ff0000">Hi, I’m @darkranger778 my actual name is Haris and I'm a hobbyist
 -  I’m interested in ... creating peaceful solutions to violant problems
 -  I’m currently learning ...
 Sociology and History at Cardiff University
 -  I’m looking to collaborate on ... mostly html and game jams.
 -  How to reach me ...
-Please email me at Harishussnain111@gmail.com
+Please email me at Harishussnain111@gmail.com</p>

 ## 💻 Programes i use
 - Ruby on Rails (ES2020)